creedtechteam/Enerlink/README.md

 ##  Problem and Opportunity

-In many African markets users juggle through multiple SIM cards and unreliable data plans just to stay online.
-This results in:
+In many African markets users juggle multiple SIM cards and unreliable data plans just to stay connected.
+This leads to:
 - Manual SIM switching
-- Poor user experience during signal outage
+- Frequent service interuptions
-- Wasted data and increased costs
+- Wasted data and rising costs

-Over 50% of users in target regions lacks access to seamless, failover-ready connectivity.
+> Over **50% of users** in target regions lack seamless, failover-ready Internet access.

 ---

 ##  Solution overview: EnerLink

-EnerLink is a decentralized smart ISP switching protocol that:
+EnerLink solves this with a decentralized connectivity layer that:

 - Automatically connects users to the strongest local network (e.g.,MTN vs. AIRTEL)
 - Enables tokenized, pay-per-KB billing via Solana smart contracts
 - Hosts the frontend on IPFS and resolves with ENF for censorship resistance.